WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

   - Some of the tokenized words in the documents are still not correct
   - Symbols like ‚‘ or ; or , are still in the database
   - Stopwords and unimportant documents are still in there like „2edasdasd“ or „as“ or „123123“
-  - **Solution:** The pipeline which adds the tokenized documents to the database has to be updated/changed so that we get a better quality of documents
+  - **Solution:** The pipeline/preprocessor/parser which adds the tokenized documents to the database has to be updated/changed so that we get a better quality of documents
-    - Fix the problem at the root